 Where do I submit my Schengen Visa application?

-Some countries do provide online visa services, often through firms that process applications in visa application centers - but sometimes you will need to turn up to an interview and finalize your application.
-These will be held at your nearest embassy, consulate, or a visa application center - where you must bring copies of your application and all supporting documents.
+Some countries provide online visa services where you can submit an initial application, often through third-party firms that process applications.
+You will likely need to appear in person for a visa interview.
+These will be held at your nearest embassy, consulate, or visa application center and you must bring copies of your application and all supporting documents.

 Are there any other tips I need to know when making my Schengen Visa application?